 Users are advised that the history of the India Office Records archives, including duplication of records and losses through discarding and misadventure, muddies the relationship of the external indexes and their associated content, particularly as regards pagination.
 For more information, see Margaret Makepeace's introductory essay.

-Though most of the volumes in classes A to D are in manuscript, some are printed or in typescript and so have been made fully searchable through the use of Optical Character Recognition (OCR) software.
+The small number of printed or typescript volumes have been made fully searchable through the use of Optical Character Recognition (OCR) software.
 These volumes are indicated in the document list by a ‘printed page’ icon next to their title and are fully searchable through the ‘Search document’ box above the metadata on their document details page and through their image viewer.

 Searches of searchable portions of East India Company can also be undertaken through the basic search box at the top-right of every page, and through the advanced search page.